 A survey of the history and philosophy of piano pedagogy, including the physiology of playing the piano.
 Performance practices of baroque, classical, romantic, and twentieth-century music will be covered.
 Spring, even years.
-Prerequisite: MUS 3273.
-Two semester hours

 MUSIC 3286.
 INSTRUMENTAL CONDUCTING.

 Emphasis is placed upon the problems of score reading, interpretation and advanced conducting techniques.
 Spring.